-Superintendent - Carolyn Nelson ENTRIES CLOSE JULY 1
+Superintendent - Carolyn Nelson ENTRIES CLOSE JULY 1 All pens are to be cleaned at the end of the Fair.

 - 1 Exhibitors are limited to 2 animals per class and a maximum of 4 exhibits in this division. - 2 Only does may show and all breeds will show together. - 3 Goats must be owned by June 1. - 4 If not registered, will show as commercial grade.
-All animals must be registered.
-Classes will beoffered in the following breeds if numbers allow - (minimum of 4 in a class): Nubian, Nigerian Dwarf, LaMancha, Sable, Toggenburg, Saanen, Alpine and Oberhasli - 5 The following classes as listed will be held for any recognized registered breed.
-Premium money will be paid as follows in each class: First \$3.00; Second \$2.00; Third \$1.00. - A Junior doe, under 4 months. - B Junior doe, 4 8 months (not in milk or previously freshened). - C Junior doe, 8 12 months (not in milk and not previously freshened). - D Junior doe, 12 24 months (not in milk and not previously freshened). - E Mother and daughter 24 months and under). - F Senior doe, up to 24 months (in milk or previously freshened). - G Senior doe, 24 months and older (in milk or previously freshened).
+For those animals registered, classes will be offered in the following breeds if numbers allow (minimum of 4 in a class): Nubian, Nigerian Dwarf, LaMancha, Sable, Toggenburg, Saanen, Alpine and Oberhasli. - 5 Designate animals as 4-H OR Open Class.
+Animal cannot be shown in both. - 6 The following classes as listed will be held for any recognized registered breed.
+Premium money will be paid as follows in each class: First \$3.00; Second \$2.00; Third \$1.00 - A Junior doe, under 4 months. - B Junior doe, 4 8 months (not in milk or previously freshened). - C Junior doe, 8 12 months (not in milk and not previously freshened). - D Junior doe, 12 24 months (not in milk and not previously freshened). - E Mother and daughter 24 months and under). - F Senior doe, up to 24 months (in milk or previously freshened). - G Senior doe, 24 months and older (in milk or previously freshened).